celesteh/SCMoo/README.md

 ## The moo in sclang

 Every object in the Moo, including your player and your location is a NetworkGui, which is an Environment.
 If we've saved to moo in m (as in the very first example at the top of this file), we can use it in an sc document window.
+We can use the right hand on the included GUI, or get a new Document via

+	MooGUI.asDocument(m)

 In an example above, we made a cat and dropped it, so it's in our room.
 Let's do some stuff with the cat, in a document.
-A small window will open with a play button.
-Boot the server and press play to play it.

-	m.me.location.push;
+	(m.me ++ m.me.location).push;
 	~cat.property_(\freq);
 	~cat.show;
 	~cat.pattern_(Pbind(\freq, ~cat[\freq]));

+A small window will open with a play button.
-You'll note that the labels in the window start with a number.
+You'll note that the labels in the window include a number.
 That is the object's ID.
 You can also use sclang to write verbs on your objects:

 	~cat.verb_(\pet, \this, \none,